misiektoja/instagram_monitor/docs/usage.md

 Additional options:

-- `PROXY_CERT_PATH` (or `--proxy-cert`): path to a local SSL certificate to use for the proxied connection
+- `PROXY_CERT_PATH` or `--proxy-cert` selects a local certificate used to verify the proxy connection
-- `PROXY_WEBHOOKS` (or `--enable-proxy-webhooks`): also send webhook POST requests through the proxy (some proxies do not allow POST, so this is off by default)
+- `PROXY_WEBHOOKS` or `--enable-proxy-webhooks` also sends webhook requests through the proxy.
+It is off by default because some proxies do not allow these requests

-`PROXY_URL` may contain credentials, so it is treated as a secret: the tool masks it in all output and you can store it via an [environment variable or dotenv file](configuration.md#storing-secrets).
+`PROXY_URL` may contain a username and password.
+The tool masks it in output.
+Store it through an [environment variable or `.env` file](configuration.md#storing-secrets).

 ```ini
 PROXY_ENABLED = True